 Not content with your current gaming life?
 Are you finding staring at a flat TV screen and jumping in with just a pad all the time a bit tiresome?
 Do you crave a more complete immersion in any given gaming world?
-Well, it sounds like you need some more of the best VR games on the market in your life.
+If so, it sounds like you could do with some of the best VR games on the market.
 Still seen by many as a ‘fringe’ part of the gaming hobby, VR headsets are slowly becoming more mainstream thanks to the likes of PlayStation VR and Oculus Quest 2.

 1. Half Life: Alyx

 - Developer: Valve

 Fans have been praying for Half-Life 3 for years, but the series has always been about raising the bar of technology, so it was almost apt that Valve’s return to this acclaimed series was going to be different.

 The demand for a beefy PC rig might make Half-Life: Alyx inaccessible to many players but even at the minimal settings and without room-scale, the tech is simply light years ahead of the competition.
 Just the wondrous little details and ways you can interact with simple mundane objects such as drawing on a window is magic itself before you put on the gravity gloves.